mustberuss/patentsview/api-redesign.md

 ```
 2. **General Choices**
-   1. Now there are new, get-only convience endpoints that take a url parameter.
+   1. Now there are new, get-only convience endpoints that take a url parameter (what the HATEOAS links hit).
 The R package ignores these and just uses the ones that do posts and gets using q,f,s and o parameters, as the original version of the API did.
    2. The online documentation is lagging.
 The two new endpoints are documented on https://patentsview.org/data-in-action/whats-new-patentsview-july-2021 but they're missing the Query column (all fields queryable now).
 Pages for the other endpoint haven't been changed yet.
 I created fake pages for data-raw/mbr_fieldsdf.R to consume.
 They're on a site I control https://patentsview.historicip.com/api/.
 In the fake pages, "integer" fields get cast as_is while "int" fields (integers still sent as strings) get cast as.integer. _Update:_ The documentation has been updated but the fields are in an image.
 Ex https://patentsview.org/apis/api-endpoints/patentsbeta
    3. As an alternative to scraping the fake pages just mentioned, I created data-raw/yml_extract.R to try to create the csv by parsing the API's Swagger definition.  _Update:_ data-raw/definition_extract.R parses the new json Swagger definition.
    4. Now only 3 of the 13 endpoints are searchable by patent number, which affected a few of the test cases.
 I wound up adding R/test-helpers.R to generate a test query per endpoint.
 Initially I had it as tests/testthat/helper-queries.R but I thought that caused the ubuntu-20.04 build failure.
-   5. I set my API key as asecret in my repo so tests will run and the vignettes can be half rendered etc.  It's retrieved in R-CMD-check.yaml which might need to be removed if we don't need to do this.
+   5. I set my API key as asecret in my repo so tests will run and the vignettes can be half rendered etc.  It's retrieved in R-CMD-check.yaml.
    6. I had to add dev = "png" to the knitr::opts_chunk$set in citation-networks.Rmd.orig to get it to render locally.
    7. See the new vignette [converting-an-existing-script.html#additions-to-the-r-package-1](articles/converting-an-existing-script.html#additions-to-the-r-package-1)  I wrote a function that uses the API to determine date ranges for a query returning more than 10,000 rows.
 I think it should be added to the R package, but I wasn't sure if it's a good idea..
    8. Because of the singular endpoint name change, I added the following to utils.R to_plural() and to_singular() Not saying I'm whatever the R equivalent is to a pythonic python programmer...